InstituteforDiseaseModeling/EMOD/docs/dev-architecture-core.rst

 of each node and is compared with a policy assigning nodes to processes embodied in objects implementing **InitialLoadBalancingScheme**.
 If the initial load balancing scheme allows a node for the current rank, the node is created via **addNewNodeFromDemographics**.
 After all nodes have been created and propagated, the **NodeRankMaps** are merged across all processes.
-See :doc:`emod-generic:software-load-balancing` for more information.

-..
-TODO :doc:`emodpy-hiv:emod/software-load-balancing` for HIV or :doc:`emodpy-malaria:software-load-balancing` for malaria.
+For more information, see :doc:`emod-generic:software-load-balancing` for generic, :doc:`emodpy-hiv:emod/software-load-balancing` for HIV, or :doc:`emodpy-malaria:emod/software-load-balancing` for malaria.

 Node
 ====